d-shap/assertions/README.md

 This assertions make tests more readable, understandable and maintainable.
 Also this assertions reduce the amount of code needed to perform some complicated checks.

+Assertions framework is based on the following pillars:
+* The tests should be as simple, as possible
+* The fail messages should be as informative, as possible

 Import declaration for all the following examples:
 ```
 import static ru.d_shap.assertions.Assertions.assertThat;